8kevinxu/cse15l-lab-reports/LabReport5.md

 Here's what happens when I use the find command with the written_2 directory without any command line options.
 ![Image](findCommand.png)

-In this example, the find command returns all of the directories and files within the written_2 directory.
+In this example, the find command returns all of the directories and files within the written_2 directory, the screenshot doesn't include all the output to save space in this report.

 ### find's -type option
 With find's -type option, we can tell the find command to look for files of a specific types, such as 'f' for regular files, or 'd' for directories.